gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Get other seller applications who has opted current company as inventory
+Get other seller sales channels who has opted current company as inventory

 *Returned Response:*